jisc-services/Public-Documentation/PublicationsRouter/api/v3/Retrieve.md

         }
     ]

 The first link is a packaged binary link, and includes the packaging type used to package the binary.
 Packaging types are explained in further detail in the next section.
-The `"access": "router"` element indicates that the content is stored by Publications Router (as the URL attests).
+The `"access": "router"` and `"type": "package"` elements indicate that the content is stored by Publications Router (as the URL attests).
 Note that the content may only be downloaded if a valid API key is provided.

 The second link is to an external site, this will not have a packaging type.
 The `type` element describes the type of content (likely _fulltext_), and `format` describes the content's format (likely _application/pdf_, or _text/html_).
 The `"access": "public"` element indicates that the content is located on a publicly accessible third party site.